technomancy/leiningen/doc/PLUGINS.md

 ## CLASSPATH

-Custom classpath elements can be added to Leiningen's startup command by adding a '.classpath' file the the working directory.
-When present, the content from '.classpath' will be prepended to the classpath before invoking the JVM.
+Custom classpath elements can be added to Leiningen's startup command by adding a '.lein_classpath' file the the working directory.
+When present, the content from '.lein_.classclasspath' will be prepended to the classpath before invoking the JVM.

 ## Have Fun